Has marketing missed the mark?

 So, if you are looking to increase solicitations from prospectors, make sure to research trending keywords that relate to you and include them in your profile.
 Do this, and YOU TOO can join the ranks of 10 million other members to balance the load of solicitations you are sure to receive.

-Following is an example from Group Publishing using the Challenger approach in its marketing messaging on a direct mail piece.
-The aim was to disrupt the status quo for women’s ministry directors doing retreats the same old way that they have done for years.
+In interviewing the marketing team, they shared that the aim was to disrupt the status quo for women’s ministry directors doing retreats the same old way that they have done for years.
 To be more specific the status quo for directors was to hire an inspirational keynote speaker for the weekend in order to help enable more women to connect with one another and carry on in weekly women’s bible studies and groups.
 The problem was that women would come away from the retreats inspired, but still not connected to a larger body of women in their church.

-Group Publishing recognized that while their chief aim was to create connections, the method of doing a ‘speaker-based’ retreat actually created the problem, instead of solving the problem of women connecting.
 Why?
 Consider the room setup when you go to hear a keynote speaker.
-Which way are the chairs are facing?
+Which way are the chairs facing?
 They are all facing forward, of course…towards the speaker, not towards each other.
 Therefore, at best, one could hope to relate to what the speaker was talking about, but no real connections were formed with one another.
-It’s the wrong format.

 Group’s solution was to provide a retreat kit that not only saved the expense of a costly speaker, but more importantly was designed to create intentional interactions between women by focusing on the dialogue between women, not on the speaker.
+Group understood that even a perfect product would not do anything unless they started ‘unteaching’ what women had learned and thought for years about how retreats should be done.

 Following is one of the initial marketing pieces designed to get women thinking differently about the retreats they have been doing for years.